Pogromca-SCP/build-nwapi-plugin/README.md

 GitHub Action for NwPluginAPI based plugin development.
 Performs project build, runs tests and uploads artifacts with zipped dependencies.

-This action does not provide .NET environment!
+This action does not provide a .NET environment!
 You need to setup it on your own before running this action.

 ## Inputs
 | Input                    | Description                                                                                                    | Required | Default value          |